sebasfalcone/better-work-notes/Dessign_Patterns.md

 ```
 > NOTE: see that we respect the [ROV](https://shaharmike.com/cpp/rvo/)

 Tax-related changes become isolated inside a single method.
-Moreover, if the tax calculation logic becomes too complicated, it's now easier to move it to a separated class.
+Moreover, if the tax calculation logic becomes too complicated, it's now easier to move it to a separate class.

 ### Encapsulation on a class level
-Over time you add more and more responsibilities to a method which used to do a simple thing.
-And this added behaviors eventually blur the primary responsibility of the containing class.
+Over time you add more and more responsibilities to a method that is used to do a simple thing.
+And these added behaviors eventually blur the primary responsibility of the containing class.
 Extracting everything to a new class might make things much more clear and simple.

 ![Encapsulation_class_level](./Resources/Encapsulation_class_level.jpeg)

 ## Program to an interface, not an implementation
 You can tell that the design is flexible enough if you can easily extend it without breaking any existing code.
-A `Cat` that can eat any food is more flexible that one that can eat just sausages.
+A `Cat` that can eat any food is more flexible than one that can eat just sausages.

 When you want to make two classes collaborate, you can start by making one of them dependent on the other, but a more flexible way is to set up collaboration between objects:
 1. Determine what exactly one object needs from the other (Which methods does it execute?).